 Astragalus: Also known as Huang Qi or Milk Vetch has been utilized in treating the common cold and bolsters the immune system.
 Although Astragalus may be considered bland by some there are a number of recipes available online that can enhance the flavor.

 Elderberry: This fruit is most commonly used in cold and flu treatment.
 Symptoms such as fever, headache, and cough can be partially or completely relieved by sipping on a nice brew of Elderberry tea.
-Additionally, the flavonoids contained in elderberries help defend against inflammation and boosts the immune system.
+Additionally, the flavonoids contained in elderberries help defend against inflammation and boost the immune system.
 Buddha Teas offers an Elderberry tea that is guaranteed to be free of additives or toxins.

 Tulsi: Like many teas, Tulsi is often used in treating the common cold, influenza, fever, and headaches as well as a number of other symptoms and conditions.
 Fortunately, this herb sometimes referred to as Holy Basil, Ajaka, Albaheca, or Santa Baranda, is easy to find in a range of flavors including Jasmine, Lemon Ginger, and Chai.
 Organic India offers Tulsi tea described as a genuine organic product for conscious, healthy living.

-With greater information on what our beverage choices do to our bodies we can make smart decisions and help our thyroid instead of hindering it.
+With greater information on what our beverage choices do to our bodies, we can make smart decisions and help our thyroid instead of hindering it.
 By switching from coffee to tea we can boost and build up a number of the body’s systems while quenching the thirst for a hot seasonal brew!